-Other Investments.
-In an effort to facilitate the development of our Utica Shale and other domestic acreage, we have invested in entities that can provide services that are required to support our operations.
 In 2013, we participated in the formation of Stingray Energy Services LLC, or Stingray Energy, with an initial ownership interest of 50%.
 Stingray Energy provides rental tools for land-based oil and natural gas drilling, completion and workover activities as well as the transfer of fresh water to wellsites.
-In 2012, we participated in the formation of Stingray Pressure Pumping LLC, or Stingray Pressure, Stingray Cementing LLC, or Stingray Cementing, and Stingray Logistics LLC, or Stingray Logistics, with an initial ownership interest in each entity of 50%.
-These entities provide well completion and other well services.
+In 2012, we participated in the formation of Stingray Cementing LLC, or Stingray Cementing, with an initial ownership of 50%.
+Stingray Cementing provides well completion and other well services.
 In 2012, we also participated in the formation of Blackhawk Midstream LLC, or Blackhawk, and Timber Wolf Terminals LLC, or Timber Wolf, with an initial ownership interest of 50% in each entity.
 Blackhawk coordinates gathering, compression, processing and marketing activities in connection with the development of our Utica Shale acreage and Timber Wolf will operate a crude/condensate terminal and a sand transloading facility in Ohio.
-Also in 2012, we acquired a 22.5% equity interest in Windsor Midstream LLC, or Midstream, which owns a 28.4% equity interest in a gas processing plant in West Texas.
-In 2011 and 2012, we acquired an aggregate 40% equity interest in Bison Drilling and Field Services LLC, or Bison, which owns and operates drilling rigs and related equipment.
-Also in 2011, we acquired a 25% interest in Muskie Proppant LLC, or Muskie, which is engaged in the processing and sale of hydraulic fracturing grade sand.
+Also in 2012, we acquired a 22.5% equity interest in Windsor Midstream LLC, or Midstream, which owned a 28.4% equity interest in a gas processing plant in

+West Texas.
 In 2014, we acquired a 25% equity interest in Sturgeon Acquisitions LLC, or Sturgeon.
-Sturgeon owns and operates sand mines that produce hydraulic fracturing grade sand.
-In the fourth quarter of 2014, we contributed our investments in Stingray Pressure, Stingray Logistics, Bison and Muskie to Mammoth Energy Partners LP, or Mammoth, in exchange for a 30.5% limited partner interest in this newly formed limited partnership.
-Mammoth has filed a registration statement on Form S-1 with the SEC in connection with its proposed initial public offering.
-Mammoth originally intended to pursue the offering in 2015; however, Mammoth continues to evaluate market conditions and the commodity price environment which will impact the timing of the proposed offering.
-See Note 4 to our consolidated financial statements included elsewhere in this report for additional information regarding these other investments.
+Sturgeon owns an entity that operates sand mines that produce hydraulic fracturing grade sand.

-In February 2016, we entered into a joint venture with Rice Midstream Holdings LLC, or Rice, a subsidiary of Rice Energy Inc., to develop natural gas gathering assets in eastern Belmont County and Monroe County, Ohio, which we refer to as the dedicated areas.
-We own a 25% interest in the joint venture and Rice acts as operator and owns the remaining 75% interest in the joint venture.
-Construction of the gathering assets, which is underway, is expected to provide connectivity of our dry gas gathering systems and interchangeability of natural gas across our firm portfolio.
-The joint venture has completed the first phase of the projects: a lateral that connects two existing dry gas gathering systems on which we currently flow the majority of our dry gas volumes.
-The lateral has been commissioned and first flow commenced on February 1, 2016.
-In addition, we and Rice have agreed to negotiate in good faith to expand the joint venture to provide water services to us within the dedicated areas.
+In February 2016, we, through our wholly owned subsidiary Gulfport Midstream Holdings, LLC, or Midstream Holdings, entered into an agreement with Rice Midstream Holdings LLC, or Rice, a subsidiary of Rice Energy Inc., to develop natural gas gathering assets in eastern Belmont County and Monroe County, Ohio, which we refer to as the dedicated areas.
+We own a 25% interest in the newly formed entity called Strike Force Midstream LLC, or Strike Force, and Rice acts as operator and owns the remaining 75% interest in Strike Force.
+Construction of the gathering assets, which is underway, is providing gathering services for an increasing number of Gulfport operated wells and connectivity of existing dry gas gathering systems and interchangeability of natural gas across our firm portfolio.
+The first phase of the project has been completed: a lateral that connects two existing dry gas gathering systems on which we currently flow the majority of our dry gas volumes.
+First flow commenced through this lateral on February 1, 2016.